VirginiaDooley/nova-new/notes.md

     * Questions:
         * Do I need to recreate objects using JS rather than Rails?
 If so, in which cases?
 Any?
         * Does a click method count as the one method?
+    * Pseudo:

+      * Add p div li tags throughout views; you can do this directly in views or create a related css file to with a selector for the section
+      * Create new javascript file start with document ready syntax Write an event handler
-    * Pseudo: Stop the auto triggering of a form with preventDefault
+      * Stop the auto triggering of a form with preventDefault or remote:true (?)
+      * Move the redirect from the controller into a redirect_to do block and use formatter (around 19:20 in this video https:/www.youtube.com/watch?v=K-sns5tNdTY)
+      * That block will reference a js file/format that needs to be created (client.js).
+Not sure if this needs to be erb file(?).
+This file will render clients contact details.
+Or appends a new client to a complete list (which you need to do for the next spec).

 * Must render at least one index page (index resource - 'list of things') via JavaScript and an Active Model Serialization JSON Backend.
     * For example: in a blog domain with users and posts, you might display the index of the user's posts on the users show page, fetching the posts via a AJAX GET request, with the backend rendering the posts in JSON format, and then appending the posts to the page.